 1. What is the Covid-19 Urgent Appeal?

-The Covid-19 Urgent Appeal was launched by NHS Charities Together in March to acknowledge and support NHS staff, volunteers and volunteers impacted by Covid-19 across the country.
+The Covid-19 Urgent Appeal was launched by NHS Charities Together in March to acknowledge and support NHS staff, volunteers and patients impacted by Covid-19 across the country.
 The campaign was put together in liaison with health bodies, NHS Charities Together member charities and national giving platforms.

 The money raised is funding grants to help NHS charities support NHS staff, volunteers and patients in ways above and beyond what NHS funding can ordinarily provide, from meeting immediate and urgent needs to supporting the long term recovery from the impact of the crisis.

 2. How is the money you have raised going to be spent?

 Seeing the profound impact the Covid crisis was having on our health service, we worked quickly with our member charities, health bodies and other national organisations to launch an appeal to acknowledge and support NHS staff, volunteers and patients.

 The initial wave of funding has been used to meet the immediate and urgent needs of staff, volunteers and patients – providing somewhere comfortable so they can take a break, nutritious food and drink, use of electronic-tablets so patients, staff and volunteers can stay in contact with loved ones, counselling support to protect mental health and help staff and volunteers process what they are dealing with.

 The virus is having a profound impact on every aspect of our communities and NHS charities are widening the scope of the support they are providing, to help vital partnerships outside hospitals, such as hospices, community healthcare and social care, making sure patients returning home have access to the care they need to recover.

 In the longer term the money we have raised will also fund programmes to help staff and families recover fully once the crisis has abated, reducing the long-term impact on them and the people they care about.